mate-academy/qa_pw_conduit_factory_method/README.md

-# Practice with using of creational design patterns
+# Practice using creational design patterns for Conduit

 ## Table of contents